streamin/belt-geometry-solver/README.md

 • Computes wrap angle and wrap length for each pulley
 • Calculates incoming and outgoing belt contact points
 • Computes total belt length (arcs + tangent segments)
-• Computes reaction forces and angles for a constant tension belt (proportional to the belt tension)
+• Computes reaction forces and tension for all belt segmants
 • Visualizes the belt with color‑coded arcs and straight lines
-• Pulleys drawn as filled circles
+• Shows pulleys and pulley labels
-• Uses bright, fully saturated HSV colors
+• shows reaction forces and pully torques
 • Clean object‑oriented design